pdgilbert/LoRaGPS/README.md

 The LoRa `tx` and `rx` use `SX127x` from `pySX127x`.

-`tx-LoRaGPS.py` -  transmit message over LoRa (not LoRaWAN).
+`LoRaGPS_sensor.py` -  transmit message over LoRa (not LoRaWAN).
                        Status: working (on Raspberry Pi Zero W) but in active development and re-org.

-`rx-LoRaGPS.py` -  receive message over LoRa.
+`LoRaGPS_base.py` -  receive message over LoRa.
                      Status: working (on Raspberry Pi 3Bv1.2) but in active development and re-org.

 `lib/AIS.py`    -  Not real AIS!
 Utilities for converting LoRa broadcast of GPS
                 information into AIS messages to feed into OpenCPN.
                 Status: working but possible precision problem with lon and lat.

+`ais-fake-tx-udp.py` - For testing sending of data to OpenCPN.
+                       Establish UDP multicast group and send some (AIS) messages on thet IFACE/PORT.
+Status: working.

+`ais-fake-rx-udp.py` - For testing UDP multicast from ais-fake-tx-udp.py and
+                       LoRaGPS_base.py.
+Wait for UDP  multicasts and print them .
+                       Status: working.

 `ais-fake-tx.py`     - Wait for a TCP connection then read lines from ais-fake.txt and
                        write them to HOST/PORT.
 For testing sending of data to OpenCPN.
-                Status: working but could be threaded.
+                       Status: working but superceded by UDP version.

-`ais-fake-rx.py` - For testing ais-fake-tx.py.
+`ais-fake-rx.py`     - For testing TCP connection in ais-fake-tx.py.
-                Status: working.
+                       Status: workingbut superceded by UDP version.

 `ais-fake.txt`   - Text file with sample AIS data for ais-fake-tx.py testing.

-The unit testing for AIS.py is run by   python3 lib/AIS.py
+The unit testing for `AIS.py` is run by   `python3 lib/AIS.py`

-Some notes on installing on Raspberry Pi are in ...

 The receiver is run on a Raspberry Pi with LoRa hardware by
 ```
-   python3 rx-LoRaGPS.py
+   python3 LoRaGPS_base.py
 ```

 The transmitter is run on a Raspberry Pi with LoRa and GPS hardware by
 ```
- python3 tx-LoRaGPS.py
+ python3 LoRaGPS_sensor.py
 ```

 ##  Hardware Setup Notes